FREQUENTLY ASKED QUESTIONS

 Q. Can I apply as an international student?

 We are able to accept applications from students with Tier 1 and Tier 2 visa status.
-It is hoped that from Spring 2022 onwards, we will be accepting applications from students with Tier 4 (General) visas.
+It is hoped that from Spring 2024 onwards, we will be accepting applications from students with Tier 4 (General) visa.

 Q. Do you run courses for students who might be thinking about applying?

-During autumn 2021 and going forward, The Prince’s Foundation will run a selection of courses at Trinity Buoy Wharf including skill-based workshops, portfolio preparation and much more.
+During the summer 2023, The Prince’s Foundation will run a selection of courses at Trinity Buoy Wharf designed to prepare students for entry on to the Diploma Year and other Foundation Courses.

 Q. How do I apply to the programme?